-- Recency: Look for homes that were sold in the last year.
+- Recency: Look for homes that were recently sold—the more recent, the better.

 - Feature Similarity: Choose homes that are the most similar to yours in terms of features like type of home (two-story vs. ranch), year built, number of bedrooms, bathrooms, and square footage.

 - Distance: When possible, choose homes in the same subdivision as your home.
 This is because the house a block over may not be a good comparable if it belongs to a different subdivision with different HOA rules, school district, etc.

 - Location: If your home has a unique placement, such as on a busy street, golf course, or waterfront, look for comps that have the same placement.